-Whether you’re getting a new air conditioner or wanting to maximize your current one, having it level is key.
+Whether you’re getting a new air conditioner or looking to maximize your current one, getting it level is key.

-Your air conditioner’s compressor is an important part.
-As its name suggests, it compresses liquid refrigerant that has turned into gas as it absorbs heat from your house.
-Once the compressor releases heat under pressure, the refrigerant turns into liquid again.
+Your air conditioner’s compressor is a critical part.
+As its name implies, it compresses liquid refrigerant that has turned into gas as it takes on heat from your home.
+Once the compressor exhausts heat under pressure, the refrigerant becomes liquid again.

 The compressor relies on oil to work properly.
-If your air conditioner isn’t level, its oil could be distributed unequally.
+If your air conditioner isn’t level, its oil could be distributed unevenly.

-This can create:
+This can cause:

-- Compressor damage due to grinding parts.
+- Compressor damage because of grinding parts.

-- Higher electricity bills due to less efficient cooling.
+- More expensive electricity bills due to less efficient cooling.

-The compressor is one of the most expensive parts to replace on your air conditioner.
+The compressor is one of the costliest parts to replace on your air conditioner.
 If it goes out, you’re better off doing air conditioning installation due to this part’s cost.

 2. Rust and Mold

-Water is a natural byproduct of the cooling process.
+Water naturally occurs during the cooling process.
 Your air conditioner removes moisture from the air as it cools your house.
-This moisture drains into a pan and then out through a line.
+This moisture flows into a pan and then out through a line.

-If your air conditioner isn’t level, water could end up pooling in the pan instead of draining away.
+If your air conditioner isn’t level, water could end up accumulating in the pan instead of draining away.
 This can lead to:

 - Water accumulating near the air conditioner.